 It’s a very dense subject.
 If you want a more complete picture of what has been going on, I’d recommend this interview with WordPress entrepreneur Matt Medeiros.
 He and Brian Krogsgard dive into a lot of the issues at hand.

 But for our purposes, let’s talk about how being a “WordPress freelancer” is evolving and the challenges that it presents.

 A Time of Transition

-For those who build websites with WordPress, this moment seems like one of great possibilities mixed in with a lot of uncertainty.
+For those who build websites with WordPress, this moment seems like one of the great possibilities mixed in with a lot of uncertainty.
 Gutenberg brings with it the ability to create more complex layouts than the Classic Editor.
-Yet, for some this might not be quite enough.
+Yet, for some, this might not be quite enough.

 True, we can get around this obstacle with plugins that do some of the heavy lifting for us.
-But to take full advantage of Gutenberg, it’s going to require the commitment of time and money to become educated.
+But to take full advantage of Gutenberg, it will require the commitment of time and money to become educated.
 For a busy freelancer, this can be a challenge.

 As for our clients, that’s another issue.
 A new editor means retraining clients to learn the nuances of Gutenberg – even as it continues to evolve.
 This is certainly an opportunity to increase revenue.
 But again, a solo entrepreneur or even a small team only has so much time for client education.
 Thus, there’s a real temptation to stick with the Classic Editor for a bit longer.

 When it comes to building websites, it feels like we are at a crossroads.
 Figuring out the right path for both ourselves and our clients is both crucial and incredibly difficult.
 The decisions we make now are ones we will have to live with for years to come.